 - Minimize Clearing.

-- Minimize the amount of exposed soil.
+- Minimize the amount of disturbed soil.

 - Identify and protect areas where existing vegetation, such as trees, will not be disturbed by construction activity.

-- Schedule or limit grading to small areas.
+- Limit grading to small areas.

 - Install key sediment control practices before site grading begins.